 The Vacuum Oil site was a petroleum refinery and bulk storage facility approximately 24 acres in size and was located on the western bank of the Genesee River.
 The Vacuum Oil facility operated from the 1860's through the 1930's, and contained up to 135 storage tanks and process vessels and processed up to 4 million gallons of crude oil in the late 1800s.
 While a public trailway is located adjacent to the Genesee River, a significant portion of the former Vacuum Oil site contains vacant and underutilized land that is suspected of being contaminated with petroleum and other hazardous substances.
 In March 2008 the City's Brownfield Opportunity Area (BOA) planning grant for the former refinery site was approved by New York State Department of State (NYSDOS), and in March 2009 the City and NYSDOS finalized the BOA project work plan.
-The planning project began in April 2011 and the BOA nomination study and master plan is expected to be completed in the fall of 2012.
-This \$212,000 grant funds 90% of the costs of studies and the development of redevelopment plans for the former refinery site and the surrounding area.
-Exxon Mobil, the successor company to the original refinery company, has signed a stipulation agreement with the New York Department of Environmental Conservation and has completed a site investigation of a portion of the former landfill.
-Significant planning, design, cleanup and infrastructure investment will likely be needed to redevelop this large riverfront site.
-The City is currently constructing a conversion of the existing rail bridge into a pedestrian connection from the University of Rochester to the public trail located on part of the former Vacuum Oil Refinery site.
-The City expects investments in strategic properties, improvements to the recreational access to the Genesee River waterfront and associated public trails, and complete design and construction of new roadways and utilities will be needed in order to maximize the economic and community redevelopment potential of the site.
+The planning project began in April 2011 and the BOA nomination study and master plan was completed in the April 2013.

+In November 2013 the City was awarded an additional \$868,500 in BOA Implementation grant funds for predevelopment studies, investigations, SEQR/GEIS, and re-zoning.
+This grant funds 90% of the City's costs of the studies and predevelopment activities for the former refinery site and the surrounding area.
+Exxon Mobil, the successor company to the original refinery company, is under a stipulation agreement with the New York Department of Environmental Conservation and has completed some site investigations of a portion of the former refinery site.